 - rotation data

-Clusteric also gives you an ability to create a file with links which should be reported in Disavow Tool.
-Just specify the parameters of such links (for example - all dofollows from SEO scripts with a quality below 70) to generate a list.
+Clusteric also gives you the ability to create a file with links that should be reported in Disavow Tool.
+Just specify the parameters of such links (for example - all dofollow links from SEO scripts with a quality below 70) to generate a list.

-As you can see, there are numerous analysis tools available, but they differ in database size, data collection solutions and presentation methods.
+As you can see, there are numerous analysis tools available, but they differ in database size, data collection solutions, and presentation methods.
 It's best to use their free capabilities and choose the one that you liked the most.
-Maybe you already use one of analysis tools yourself?
+Maybe you already use some of the link analysis software yourself?
 Leave a comment if you do.